johnnynunez/Mooncake/doc/en/vllm-integration.md

     app.run(host="0.0.0.0",port=8000)
 ```

-**_Be sure to change the IP address in the code_**
+**_Be sure to change the IP address in the code._**

-# 6. Test with open-ai compatible request
+### Test with open-ai compatible request
 ```
 curl -s http://localhost:8000/v1/completions -H "Content-Type: application/json" -d '{
-"model": "Qwen/Qwen2.5-7B-Instruct",
+  "model": "Qwen/Qwen2.5-7B-Instruct-GPTQ-Int4",
   "prompt": "San Francisco is a",
-"max_tokens": 1000,
+  "max_tokens": 1000
-"temperature": 0
 }'
 ```
 - If you are not testing on the proxy server, please change the `localhost` to the IP address of the proxy server.